 In the spring of 1912, it was decided by the Board of Directors of the winter fair that the facilities they were currently housed in were inadequate for their needs.
 The mayor and city clerk of Brandon went to the provincial legislature in order to request that there be an amendment added to the Brandon city charter.
 This amendment would allow the city to guarantee bonds issued by the winter fair board to help pay for the construction of a new facility.
 This request was granted, and a \$70 000 addition was built next to the original winter fair building.
-The pay building was append in 1012.
+The new building was opened in 1913.